Branch and Bloom

 What to Expect:

-Nature-based social activities that foster connection and emotional regulation
+• Low pressure social activities that foster connection and emotional regulation using natural materials

 Frequently Asked Questions

-Ages for groups are determined by your child’s age at the start of the program (Sept 8, 2025).
+• Ages for groups are determined by your child’s age at the start of the program.
 If you have a request for a group for another age, please email us.

 You’ll have fun playing games, exploring nature, and learning how to be a good friend.
 We’ll talk about big feelings and work together on fun activities.
 It’s a place where everyone can feel happy, be themselves, and make friends.